| Burke County Smart Start works with many

 Quality

-Resource & Referral agency provides a quality bonus incentive
+Resource & Referral agency provides a quality maintenance incentive

 to Burke County child care programs (centers and homes) to assist